yang530/portfolio_site_source/README.md

 # Portfolio Website, Yang's Web Dev Space (Source code)
 This is the source code of my portfolio website, powered by React.js

+## Front End Features:
+1. Top Navbar
+*shows user's location based on IP address
+*shows weather and temperature. (top left) - (You may need to disable CORS-"Cross-Origina-Resource-Sharing" policy on your browser to get this feature working)
+*"FUN" button will start a mini game.
+*"TOP" button scrolls viewport to the top of the page.

+2. About Me
+*"Resume" shows a responsive HTML resume.
+*"Linkedin" button directs to my Linkedin profile.
+*"Github" button opens my Github profile.

+3. Featured Project
+*Shows the featured project.
+*"Run It Now" will run (open) the project in a new window.
+*"Download from Github" will download the project code from Github.
+*"More of My Works" will open page /MyWorks.

+4. MyWorks page
+*This page fetches data from an a local JSON file and display information of works (projects) I have worked on.

 # Getting Started with Create React App